 Excellent food quality.
 I was told the restaurant is opened just few days ago.
 They have one more restaurant in Kolkata.

 Gautam Lassi another favourite for drink after the meal.
 Thrice I had lassi.
-The shop is situated at Domuhan road only half km before the Main Temple on the left hand side.
+The shop is situated at Domuhan Road only half km before the Main Temple on the left-hand side.
 Delicious lassi it was.
 Cost – Rs.
 20/ no matter you select Lassi with Cream or without.
-I prefer Lassi with thick layer of cream.
+I prefer Lassi with the thick layer of cream.

-Eating places around Bodhgaya I have to say: Green Hotel situated at Rajgir serve one of the best food.
-Most of the cab drivers stop there only with tourist.
+Eating places around Bodhgaya I have to say: Green Hotel situated at Rajgir serve one of the best foods.
+Most of the cab drivers stop there only with the tourist.
 It is very famous among locals as well as tourist.
-During Rajgir visit we stop and had Aalu Paratha, Dahi (curd), Aalu Dum, Egg Curry, Salad.
+During Rajgir visit we stop and had Aalu Paratha, Dahi (curd) , Aalu Dum, Egg Curry, Salad.
 Cost – Rs.
 408/-.
-Aalu Dum and Egg Curry was beyond excellent – The best.
+Aalu Dum and Egg Curry were beyond excellent – The best.